 This earned him a move to GP3 where he went on to win the 2011 Championship with Lotus ART, winning four times in the last four races of the season.
 At the same time, he joined the Formula 1 paddock, becoming Williams' test driver, and opted not to compete in any championships in 2012 in order to fully focus on his role as the team's reserve.
 The decision paid off, as he impressed enough to be given a race seat for the 2013 season.

 Outside of racing, he also served in the Finnish army, as is compulsory for men in the country, and earned the military rank of Corporal.

-The Finn has two personal sponsors, Finnish crane manufacturer Konecranes, who he has been partnered with since 2018, and Finnish security company ABLOY, who began to sponsor him in 2019.
-Prior to that, long-term sponsor Wihuri withdrew their sponsorship due to his "weak results" in 2018, and it is widely believed that his "to whom it may concern, f*ck you" radio message after his win in Australia at the start of 2019 was addressed to them.
+Bottas previously had a long-term partnership in place with Wihuri, but they withdrew their sponsorship due to his "weak results" in 2018, and it is widely believed that his "to whom it may concern, f*ck you" radio message after his win in Australia at the start of 2019, was addressed to them.